 That sense of lived experience has much to do with why the slides hold up, when shows like "New York 1993" at the New Museum are stuck in the past.
 I remembered one long testimony to abjection, but a life requires a narrative, and Goldin gives it a shape.
 Sure enough, music is part of that melancholy shape, segueing from opera to cabaret to the Velvet Underground without even waiting for a song to end.
 The work's title is itself a song, from The Threepenny Opera.
 So much, though, for Brechtian detachment.
 She is not out to catch people in the act, but rather face to face.

 As the song goes, "In women he meets deep authority.
 In them he feels his old dependency."
 After opening with mature couples, Goldin moves to young women, smiling or reflective.
 In time they acquire children, and then children cavort alone, only to grow into men.
 The men start to gather as if on their way to a confrontation or a party (another obsessed with death, Andy Warhol, among them), and then women join them for birthdays or for booze.
 Drugs enter the picture, hard drugs, and then at last a terrifying intimacy.
 In the work's extended climax, couples cling for affection or for sex.

-Like Danny Lyon, Goldin is penetrating closed spaces and closed circles, to discover loved ones and friends.
+Like Danny Lyon or Sally Mann, Goldin is penetrating closed spaces and closed circles, to discover loved ones and friends.
 She is also sinking further and further into night.
 In that feverish sequence near the end, even a small distance can seem unbridgeable.
 The work ends with tombstones, a hilly road to nowhere, and an open casket for a funeral.
 Many that passed through are survivors, although only Goldin can say who.
 They will have a lot to forget.